Jeremiah-Clark/Tool-Markdown_to_Medium/README.md

 All three files must be saved in the same folder to function:

-- marked.min.js
+- **md-to-medium.html**—The primary file containing the UI and core functionality.
-- md-to-medium.html
+- **marked.min.js**—A JavaScript library that handles Markdown syntax.
-- purify.min.js
+- **purify.min.js**—A JavaScript library that sanitizes input text.

 The **Markdown_to_Medium.zip** file contains these three files, plus a PDF of this README.